andr-ew/nest_/study/study4.md

 ```
 persistent = false
 ```
-done & done. `persistent` means "this affordance value will be saved" - it defaults to true for most, but not all, affordances. only persistent affordances will be updated on `init`.
+`persistent` means "this affordance value will be saved" - it defaults to true for most, but not all, affordances. only persistent affordances will be updated on `init`.

 # patterns in space